 - ii.
-Monitoring systems for recording the quantity of SBT exported:- - SBT export shall accompany with CMF and CTF validated by official of FA.
+Monitoring systems for recording the quantity of SBT exported:-SBT export shall accompany with CMF and CTF validated by official of FA.
 FA monitors the quantity of SBT exported by checking with the vessel's weekly report. - iii.
-Process for validating4 and collecting the relevant CCSBT CDS documents (Catch Monitoring Form and depending on circumstances, Catch Tagging Form or Re-export/Export after landing of domestic product Form):- iv.
-Reference to applicable legislation and penalties:- v.
-Other relevant information3:-
+Process for validating4 and collecting the relevant CCSBT CDS documents (Catch Monitoring Form and depending on circumstances, Catch Tagging Form or Re-export/Export after landing of domestic product Form):-

-As described above II(3)(b)v.
+As described above II (3) (b) v.